mandeeeep/grimoire/git/intro.md

 For lack of a git fiddle, this here is a very good interactive [tutorial](https://learngitbranching.js.org/).

 ### Branch
-Branches are just a refeGit merge is a command that allows you to merge branches from Git.rence to a snapshot of your code modifications.
+Branches are just a reference to a snapshot of your code modifications.
 To put it simply, branch allows one to store all code commits/changes on a certain codebase or project and encapsulate/protect those changes without affecting the original piece of code.

 ### Tag
 Tags are basically just references to specific commits in git history.
 Tags are mostly used to provide snapshots for a particular point in history of the codebase; or just call it **versions**.
 It is effectively an immutable branch that stores changes and history upto a particular point in time of the codebase's timeline.
 Unlike branches, new commits aren't accepted.